Sid1279/MLP-CIFAR2-scratch-model/README.md

-# Multilayer Perceptron (MLP)
+# Multilayer Perceptron (MLP) model

-This script demonstrates the training and evaluation of a Multilayer Perceptron (MLP) model on the CIFAR-10 dataset.
-The MLP is implemented using numpy and consists of linear transform layers, ReLU activation function, and sigmoid cross-entropy loss.
+This script demonstrates the training and evaluation of a Multilayer Perceptron (MLP) model on the CIFAR-2 dataset (images of planes and ships).
+The MLP model is implemented using numpy and consists of linear transform layers, ReLU activation function, and sigmoid cross-entropy loss.

 ## How does this work?

-The script trains an MLP model on the CIFAR-10 dataset using numpy.
+The script trains an MLP model on the CIFAR-2 dataset using numpy.
 Here's an overview of how the script works:

-1. Data Preparation: The script loads the CIFAR-10 dataset using pickle.
+1. Data Preparation: The script loads the CIFAR-2 dataset using pickle.
 It splits the data into training and test sets and stores them in variables.

 2. MLP Model: The script defines an MLP model using the provided classes.
 The model consists of linear transform layers, ReLU activation function, and sigmoid cross-entropy loss.
 The forward pass and backward pass methods are implemented to compute the model's predictions, gradients, and update the model parameters using gradient descent with momentum and L2 regularization.